mackenziekbrooks/dci101-w24/docs/assignments.md

 * Your essay should attempt to answer the research questions outlined in your proposal.
 * Use at least one of the methods we learned this term (data viz, text analysis, web scraping, mapping).
 How you incorporate these methods is going to depend a lot on your topic and your questions.
 You should plan to include at least three visualizations.
 * A clearly defined structure to your essay that takes advantage of the digital medium.
 Don't just copy and paste a Word doc!
 Use headings or separate pages.
 In general, you want sections like: introduction, lit review, methods, results, bibliography.
 But you're free to be creative with how they come together!
-* Similiarly, the design of the website should complement your content.
+* Similarly, the design of the website should complement your content.
 The affordances of your WordPress theme should be in line with the goals of the essay.
 It should be clear that you made design choices beyond what comes out of the box.
 This could be color, imagery, hand-coded elements, embedded media, etc.
 * You can re-use content from previous assignments (like your proposal), but you should revise any text based on feedback and to ensure it flows with the entire essay.